MichiganNLP/Bridging_the_Digital_Divide/README.md

-# Bridging the Digital Divide: Performance Variation of Vision Language Models across SocioEconomic Factors"
+# Bridging the Digital Divide: Performance Variation of Vision Language Models across SocioEconomic Factors

 This repo contains code (in Jupyter Notebooks) for the analysis featured in our EMNLP 2023 paper "Bridging the Digital Divide: Performance Variation of Vision Language Models across SocioEconomic Factors"